International Tax & Offshore Tax Compliance Attorneys

 What is International Tax Compliance?

-International tax compliance is meeting U.S. reporting requirements for foreign income, foreign assets, and cross-border financial activity.
-The United States taxes its citizens and residents on worldwide income, regardless of where they live or where the money is earned.
-Beyond paying taxes on foreign income, U.S. taxpayers must file information returns disclosing foreign bank accounts (FBAR), foreign financial assets (FATCA), interests in foreign corporations (Form 5471), foreign partnerships (Form 8865), foreign trusts (Form 3520), and other offshore holdings.
+The United States taxes its citizens and residents on all income earned worldwide.
+Meaning you have to pay taxes on foreign income and file forms that report foreign bank accounts (FBAR), foreign financial assets (FATCA), ownership in foreign corporations (Form 5471), foreign partnerships (Form 8865), foreign trusts (Form 3520), and other accounts outside the U.S.

 Who We Help With International Tax Services

-If you’re an American citizen or green card holder living outside the United States, you must still file U.S. tax returns every year.
-You’re taxed on your global income, though foreign tax credits and the Foreign Earned Income Exclusion may reduce your U.S. liability.
-You must also report foreign bank accounts, foreign financial assets, and any foreign business interests.
-Many expats don’t realize these obligations exist until they face penalties or try to return to the U.S.
+American citizens and green card holders must file U.S. tax returns every year, no matter where they live.
+The U.S. taxes your worldwide income.
+Foreign tax credits and the Foreign Earned Income Exclusion can reduce what you owe.
+You also need to report foreign bank accounts, financial assets, and business interests.
+Most expats don’t learn these rules exist until they face penalties or try to return to the U.S.

 Foreign Nationals in the U.S.